Looking for the best delivery management software available in the UK? Here’s are 3 of the best platforms, including eLogii, Optimoroute & LogiNext.

-Onfleet explicitly markets itself first and foremost to smaller businesses - and the ability to subcontract other Onfleet organisations is particularly handy in that respect.
+Onfleet explicitly markets itself first and foremost to smaller businesses – and the ability to subcontract other Onfleet organizations is particularly handy in that respect.

-It has a great range of features at the higher pricing tiers (the Starter package doesn’t even include automated route optimisation, for example).
+It has a great range of features at the higher pricing tiers (the Starter package doesn’t even include automated route optimization, for example).

-We’ve given Onfleet half a mark for load optimisation because, while it allows users to “consider” vehicle type and capacity, it does not give as much scope to customise as eLogii does.
+We’ve given Onfleet half a mark for load optimization because, while it allows users to “consider” vehicle type and capacity, it does not give as much scope to customize as eLogii does.
 And beware of those glitches!

 As we’ll soon see, Routific doesn’t have quite the same range of features as our other contenders.
 It has:

 - No live vehicle tracking, which means rerouting on the fly is barely possible, and real-time ETAs are impossible

 - No capacity for barcode scanning